My Heart Will Go On: Composition

-Versions

-According to the music executive Tommy Mottola, Dion recorded her vocal in one take, and that demo is what was released in the film.
-However, Dion re-recorded the song for her album release after the film's release and its success.
-It was an edited version with a few note changes at the end of the song.

 The Horner-Franglen "demo" version of the ballad runs a little over five minutes and has an extended ending with longer, segmented vocalizations by Dion.
 Franglen mixed the final film and soundtrack version, expanding on the demo and adding orchestra to the final chorus.
 It is this version which appears on the Titanic soundtrack album and is also played over the ending credits of the film.

 When the single was to be released to radio, it was produced further by Walter Afanasieff who added string and electric guitar, as well as rearranged portions of the song.
 This version, which runs a little over four and a half minutes, appears on both the 4-track maxi single and Dion's album Let's Talk About Love.
-At the height of the song's popularity, some radio stations in the US and the UK played an edited version of the song, that had dramatic moments of dialogue from the Jack and Rose lead characters in the film inserted in between Dion's vocal lines.
+At the height of the song's popularity, some radio stations in the US and the UK played an edited version of the song, that had dramatic moments of dialogue from Jack and Rose, the lead characters in the film, inserted in between Dion's vocal lines.

 Sissel Kyrkjebø

 The Norwegian singer Sissel Kyrkjebø was scheduled to record the song for the film in 1997, but Dion's vocals were preferred due to Horner's decision to support Dion's career.
-In a December 2014 interview, Horner quotes: "When I had completed the Titanic [film], I had to decide for Celine Dion or Sissel['s] [vocals].
+In a December 2014 interview, Horner said: "When I had completed the Titanic [film], I had to decide for Celine Dion or Sissel['s] [vocals].
 Sissel I am very close, while Celine I had known since she was 18, and I had already written three film songs for [her].
 But that was before Celine was known and filmmakers and marketing people had not done what they should have done for Celine and [her] songs.
 So I felt I owed her a Titanic chance, but I could [still] have used Sissel there".
 Instead, Kyrkjebø completed much of the score for the soundtrack album, Titanic: Music from the Motion Picture.
 Dion accepted to sing a demo for the film, despite being initially hesitant to record as she had already done three film songs earlier.
 Years later, Horner chose Kyrkjebø to perform "My Heart Will Go On" on both world premieres of Titanic 3D (2012) and Titanic Live (2015).